Updated MFA header

 “The residency was a life-changing experience for me, and I think this program is the perfect match for my professional and creative needs.” -Maui Smith, current student

 A 48-credit program with concentrations in poetry or prose, the low-residency MFA in creative writing involves four remote mentorship semesters and three on-campus summer residencies.
 Over the course of the two-year program, students will engage in one-on-one consultations with faculty mentors; participate in intensive writing workshops; attend lectures, panels and readings; begin submitting their work for publication; develop and present a craft lecture; complete a book-length creative project; and give a reading from their work.
 In addition to summer residences on the beautiful Hood College campus in Frederick, Maryland, students also have the option of attending an international summer residency through the Prague Summer Program for Writers, the nation’s oldest study-abroad program for creative writers in the English language.
-Application deadline is April 1, 2025.
-The summer 2025 residency will be held June 20-30.
+View the latest Hood MFA newsletter here.

 Degrees Offered